Friday, December 1, 2023

 Is walking a window into UK society?

-But, there is still a bit of a problem here.
+So, is there something to learn from this bit of sociology of everyday life in the UK?
+Or am I just grumpy?
+Well, in terms of being grumpy, YES! 😅 There is a part of my social psychology that is really about me not yet learning how to keep the peace and enjoy the day.
+But, there is still a bit of an insight here, I think.
 As I have been suggesting, walking in the UK is a microcosm of a general collision of social class, rule inconsistency and gender issues.
-These issues are combined, as my colleague Jonathan Wistow points out, a British conflict over wanting to be individualist (like the States) or collectivist (like the rest of Europe).
+It is also a collision of ideas.
+Unlike most of Continental Europe, there really is a British conflict over wanting to be individualist (like the States) and yet collectivist (like the rest of Europe).
 And with polite Brits (Accommodators) trying to use civility, good manners, and accommodation to hold it all together.
 But without really challenging things for fear of conflict, for worry on insulting others.
-All of which can often lead to an unwillingness (particularly on the part of the Selfish and Unawares) to engage in open and critical engagement around issues such as social class, diversity, and the social determinants of inequality.
-(And with the caveat, again, that we all move in and out of these three types, albeit still finding one more in our wheelhouse.)
+All of which can often lead (but obviously not always) to an unwillingness to engage in open and critical discourse around issues such as social class, diversity, gender, and the social determinants of inequality.

 There is a lot to learn here.